Russian hackers read Obama's unclassified emails last year: NYT

 "There is no evidence that the president's email account itself was hacked, White House officials said.
 Still, the fact that some of Mr. Obama's communications were among those retrieved by hackers has been one of the most closely held findings of the inquiry," the paper said.

-The White House confirmed the breach earlier this month, saying it took place last year and that it did not affect classified information.
+A White House spokeswoman declined to comment on the report but the White House earlier this month confirmed the breach, saying it took place last year and that it did not affect classified information.

 The New York Times said on Saturday the breach had been "far more intrusive and worrisome than has been publicly acknowledged."